eee-Andrew/Unity_Drone/README.md

 -

-## New Input System
+## New Input System for Physics
--- In this section we will set up the Input Mapping
+- In this section we will set up the Input Mapping
--
+- Go to Assets -> Drone -> Controller -> Input -> click the Drone_Input -> go to right and click edit asset